huggingface/diffusers/docs/source/en/optimization/torch2.0.md

 For more information and different options about `torch.compile`, refer to the [`torch_compile`](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) tutorial.

+> [!TIP]
+> Learn more about other ways PyTorch 2.0 can help optimize your model in the [Accelerate inference of text-to-image diffusion models](../tutorials/fast_diffusion) tutorial.

 ## Benchmark

 We conducted a comprehensive benchmark with PyTorch 2.0's efficient attention implementation and `torch.compile` across different GPUs and batch sizes for five of our most used pipelines.
 The code is benchmarked on 🤗 Diffusers v0.17.0.dev0 to optimize `torch.compile` usage (see [here](https://github.com/huggingface/diffusers/pull/3313) for more details).